KontraCity/KontraBot/README.md

 # KontraBot
-Yet another music bot for Discord that can play videos and playlists from YouTube.
+Yet another music bot for Discord that can play videos and playlists from YouTube!
-Supports multiple languages, notices video chapters and shows playing items in voice channel status.
+Supports multiple languages, video chapters and shows playing items in voice channel status.

 ## Build
 #### Dependencies